 Many of the initial episodes show us how the human guests are profoundly corrupted by the experience.
 Absolute power seems to bring out the truth about each person, and the truth in most cases is not pretty.
 The series traces the violent rebellion conducted by the park robots as they try to break out of the fantasy.
 The echoes of slavery are obvious.

 Ellison dramatized these experiences in the famous “battle royal” scene in his book “Invisible Man.”
-The narrator and some of his classmates don boxing gloves and enter the ring.
+The Black narrator and some of his Black classmates don boxing gloves and enter the ring.
 A naked, blonde, white woman with an American flag painted on her stomach parades about.
-The white men then blindfold the youths and order them to pummel one another viciously.
+White men then blindfold the youths and order them to pummel one another viciously.

 As Kendi argues, “Race is a mirage but one that humanity has organized itself around in very real ways.”
 We built a world around race.
 If we now conclude race is not real, then that world cannot be left standing.
 That world is not real either.